Chicago Housing Authority Police Department: Community Oriented Policing Strategy (COPS)

-Without the proper communication, or transportation for themselves and prisoners, the officers may not have been able to arrive, escape, or call for help at a key moment.
-The first and second group compensated for the technological shortcoming with teamwork and professionalism.
-They realized that they were entrusted to do a job that the city's vast and famous police department had been incapable and fearful of, along with successfully paving the way for future hirees.

 Salaries

 Starting salary for CHA police officers was $29,104 in 1990 and increased to $49,723 over the next eight years.
 The average patrolman's salary was $3,000 more a year than CPD's officers.
-Although it caused animosity between the two departments, the higher salary received by CHAPD officers proved to be a valuable tool when the Fraternal Order of Police union bargained for higher salaries for the CHAPD with the city.
-In 2017, a starting salary for the CHAPD is $48,078, increasing to $68,616 after one year.
+Although it caused animosity between the two departments, the higher salary received by CHAPD officers proved to be a valuable tool when the Fraternal Order of Police union bargained for higher salaries for the CPD with the city.
+In 2017, a starting salary for the CPD is $48,078, increasing to $68,616 after one year.

-Line of Duty Death
+Line of Duty death

 From October 30, 1989, to October 29, 1999, the CHAPD lost only one officer in the line of duty.
 On Saturday, August 17, 1991, Jimmie Lamar Haynes died after being fatally wounded by sniper fire from a high-powered rifle at the Robert Taylor Homes two days earlier.
 A massive manhunt, including early morning sweeps of several buildings, led to the arrest of three suspects; Ellean Nance, 20, Lorenzo Guye, 18 and a 13-year-old boy.